skaganski/Labyrinth/README.md

 # Labyrinth
 Simple labyrinth game.
-Its simple maze game with two level.
+Its simple maze game with two levels.
 Just to show the concept of this project.
 Movements by keyboard inputs (arrows).
 You need to collect keys to escape from the labyrinth.